Minivans started off as inexpensive, economical, versatile alternatives to both cars and things a lot bigger (SUVs).

 The first generations of minivans (’80s-era Chrysler vans like the original Dodge Caravan) were based on small cars (like the Aries K-car) and propelled by get-the-job-done four cylinder engines driving the front wheels.

 It was sufficient — and that was plenty.

 Same deal here.

-The PM and its rivals all come standard with four cylinder engines, all but one of them (the Ford Transit’s optional turbo four) being simple, boilerplate units meant to get you from A to B. Not necessarily quickly, but definitely efficiently.
+The PM and its rivals all come standard with four cylinder engines — and all but one of them (the Ford Transit’s optional turbo four) are simple, boilerplate units meant to get you from A to B. Not necessarily quickly, but definitely efficiently.

-However, the NV200 does deliver best-in-class city mileage: 24 MPG vs. 21 for the PM and the Transit Connect.
-Once moving at above stop-and-go speeds, however, both the Ford and the PM pull away, posting 29 MPG on the highway (vs. 26 for Nissan) which helps them score higher average numbers.
+However, the NV200 does deliver best-in-class city mileage: 24 MPG (same as the “Chevy” Express) vs. 21 for the PM and the Transit Connect.
+Once moving at above stop-and-go speeds, however, both the Ford and the PM pull away, posting 29 MPG on the highway (vs. 26 for Nissan and the “Chevy”) which helps them score higher average numbers.

 And you can’t haul your motorcycle inside any of those.

-The Ram’s 2.4 engine is paired up with a nine-speed automatic — vs. the six-speed automatic in the Ford and the CVT automatic in the Nissan.
-Fiat — which owns Chrysler (which owns Ram) — has been seeding this new box throughout the corporation’s offerings, including the new Chrysler 200 sedan and Jeep Cherokee, among others.
+The Ram’s 2.4 engine is paired up with a nine-speed automatic — vs. the six-speed automatic in the Ford and the CVT automatic in the Chevy and Nissan.
+Fiat — which owns Chrysler (which owns Ram) — has been seeding this new box throughout the corporation’s offerings, including the new Chrysler 200 sedan and Jeep Renegade, among others.
+You’ll also find it in out-of-the-closet Fiats like the 500X.
 This additional gearing is advantageous in terms of leverage — getting the vehicle up to speed with less energy (i.e., gasoline) required.

 It is one of the reasons for the PM’s strong highway MPG number.